BasicPrimitives/javascript/samples/PartnerItemTypes.md

 ## Limited Partner

-Limited Partner is variation of GeneralPartner having no connection to its parent.
-It is only connected to shared with its parent children.
+Limited Partner is a variation of GeneralPartner having no connection to the parent of the logical parent.
+Limited Partner shares children of the logical parent, but it does not share its parents.
-It can be placed on the left or right side of parent hierarchy.

 [JavaScript](javascript.controls/CaseLimitedPartnerItemType.html)